corpus-core/colibri-stateless/README.md

     syncCommitteeBits     : BitVector [512]          # the bits of the validators that signed the block
-    syncCommitteeSignature: ByteVector [96]          # the signature of the sync committee gidx                  : Uint64                   # the general index from the signing root to the pubkeys of the next_synccommittee proof                 : Vector [bytes32, 9]      # proof merkle proof from the signing root to the pubkeys of the next_synccommittee
+    syncCommitteeSignature: ByteVector [96]          # the signature of the sync committee gidx                  : Uint64                   # the general index from the signing root to the pubkeys of the next_synccommittee proof                 : Vector [bytes32, 10]     # proof merkle proof from the signing root to the pubkeys of the next_synccommittee slot                  : Uint64                   # the slot of the block proposerIndex         : Uint64
 ```

 ### EthTransactionProof